mitjafelicijan/weishaupt/README.md

-# Weishaupt - Poor man's Ambilight 🪔
+# Weishaupt.js - Poor man's Ambilight 🪔

 Adds a halo effect around your video player.
 It's not as good as Ambilight, only in a browser, but it's free.